catbusofthecanals/my-travel-diary/README.md

 1. Download this directory, "my-travel-diary", to your local machine
 2. Navigate to this directory from the command line interface.
 E.g. cd c:/my-travel-diary
-3. To start the backend server application, navigate to middleware-app, install any dependencies by typing "npm install" and start by typing "npm start"
+3. To start the backend server application, navigate to /back-end, install any dependencies by typing "npm install" and start by typing "npm start"
 4. Now open a new terminal shell and navigate to the "/front-end" directory
 5. Again nstall any dependencies by typing "npm install" and then type 'npm start' to start the front-end application
 6. Open [http://localhost:3000](http://localhost:3000) to view in your browser